Uke-Boy/gba/.setup-info/Code-Gen/HTML-GEN/readme.md

-# Place a File named "filenames.txt" in the folder named "gen"
+### Put all of your file names in a list in "filenames.txt" in the folder "gen"

-## Now there are a few components you may have to change.
+## Now there are a few components you may have to change:

 Change the variable "countt" (in Cat.py) to the ID of ONE NUMBER BEFORE the ID of the first game you would like to generate.